Let’s draw a rabbit. I thought it would be helpful for you if I make some of the instructional material with a grid.

 click the image to enlarge

 Continue the H pencil strokes.
 Push the pencil gently.
 If you are not sure, make the strokes very light so you can have control over your drawing.
+Do not worry about shading at this stage.
+To draw a rabbit, or I should say to draw a rabbit’s fur takes a little more time than usual.

 Be patient.